State-of-the-art

 Open Source

-Our bone age prediction models are open source and the codes can be accessed via our GitHub.
+Our bone age prediction AI is open source and the codes can be accessed via our GitHub.

 The interactive figure below displays the Bland–Altman plot comparing the bone age predictions of Deeplasia with the ground truth values, which are derived from two manual reference gradings.
 There is no systematic over- or underestimation, and the difference between the predictions of Deeplasia and the manual reference ratings falls within 1.96 standard deviations (i.e., the 95% confidence interval) for 95.6% of the cases.